 To run all the tests for PyWavelets, you will also need to install the Matplotlib package.
+If SciPy is available, FFT-based continuous wavelet transforms will use the FFT implementation from SciPy instead of NumPy.

 Development guide section contains more information on building and installing from source code.